stryker-mutator/stryker-net/docs/Configuration.md

 Default: `master`

-## Dashboard Compare
+## EXPERIMENTAL: Dashboard Compare
-Dashboard compare lets you save your mutation result in [the stryker dashboard](https://dashboard.stryker-mutator.io).
-On subsequent test runs only changed mutants, or mutants for which a covering unit test has been changed, will be tested.
-Unchanged mutants will get the status from the dashboard in order to provide a full report.
+Enabling the dashboard compare feature saves reports and re-uses the result when a mutant or it's tests are unchanged.

 ```
 dotnet stryker --dashboard-compare